HL7/VhDir/pages/_includes/vhdir-location-intro.md

 This profile removes `location.operationalStatus` because maintaining bed-level information is out of scope for this implementation guide.
 It also removes `location.mode` because maintaining information about kinds of locations (as opposed to actual location instances) is out of scope for this implementation guide.

-This profile also adds a number of optional extensions, including extensions for representing a geographic region/area, accessibility options at the location, the EHR product(s) in use at the location, whether the location is accepting new patients, and when the location is available.
+This profile also adds a number of optional extensions, including extensions for representing a geographic region/area, accessibility options at the location, the EHR product(s) in use at the location, and whether the location is accepting new patients.

 **Examples:**